davidindub/designland/README.md

 ## Testing

-I performed manual testing continously as the project was being developed, and filed [bug reports on GitHub](https://github.com/davidindub/designland/issues?q=is%3Aissue+is%3Aclosed+label%3Abug) as issues were discovered to keep track of bugs.
+I performed manual testing continuously as the project was being developed, and filed [bug reports on GitHub](https://github.com/davidindub/designland/issues?q=is%3Aissue+is%3Aclosed+label%3Abug) as issues were discovered to keep track of bugs.
 I kept track of how to recreate bugs, expected behaviour, screenshots of the issue and how it was resolved to help myself in future.

 I asked friends to test registering accounts / submitting resources / deleting accounts in different ways (email registration, Google registration, GitHub registration, registration with no email, etc.) to try and catch any potential issues.